Massachusetts smallpox epidemic: European infection

 Europeans brought smallpox to North America when they first began colonizing.
 Most Europeans were at least partially immune to the disease due to high levels of exposure from living conditions which were often in close contact with Iivestock and in areas with large human populations.
 However, 20 settlers on the Mayflower were infected including their only physician Samuel Fuller.

 While the European settlers remained mostly unaffected by smallpox in 1630, they witnessed their Native American neighbors fall victim to it rapidly.
 A New England colonist in 1630 said the Native Americans "fell down so generally of this disease as they were in the end not able to help one another, not to make a fire, nor to fetch a little water to drink, nor any to bury the dead...".
 Yet despite the destruction wrought by smallpox, it was seen as a gift from God by some Puritans.
-Including Increase Mather, a clergyman and one of Harvard College's first presidents, who stated that the smallpox epidemic was God's solution to the Native American and Puritan land disputes.
+This included Increase Mather, a clergyman and one of Harvard College's first presidents, who stated that the smallpox epidemic was God's solution to the Native American and Puritan land disputes.

 Some Christian settlers in Boston thought that they caught smallpox from being religiously sinful.

 Native American infection

 Nearby Native Americans were not immune to smallpox and by 1618, a year after the first epidemic swept through Massachusetts, more than two-thirds of the Massachusetts Native Americans including the Mohawks, native people in the Lake Ontario area and the Iroquois were killed from infection.
 The epidemic continued and by 1633, smallpox infected entire tribes and left the people unable to care for each other or bury their dead.
+There is a hypothesis that Native populations might have had a higher concentration of deaths compared to European settlers due to "protein-calorie malnutrition" from 1500 to 1800 in the New World.
+The symptoms of protein-calorie malnutrition influence the immune system and also persisting weight loss, anemia, slow wound healing, and in some cases muscular dystrophy.
+This hypothesis is supported by skeletal evidence of Native populations.

+Effect on Indigenous populations

+The indigenous tribe most populous in the Massachusetts Bay region during the 17th century was the Wampanoag tribe.
+The Wampanoag people were the first indigenous population to have contact with the European settlers arriving in Plymouth off the Mayflower.
+The estimates of the original Wampanoag population were approximately 12,000, though after the introduction of colonization and disease their populations were decimated to a mere 400.
+Due to the lack of immunity within indigenous communities, the disease ravaged their populations and caused a direct demographic shift on the populations of early American colonies.
+Other factors that contributed to the decimation of indigenous populations would be the dispersed nature of indigenous tribes.
+Due to the presence of English colonists spreading disease such as smallpox, there was a definitive demographic shift of the region from a dominant indigenous Wampanoag population to a growing English settler population.